lahiruhet/car-rental-management-system/README.md

 # car-rental-management-system

+I'm aware of all the unused css files.
+I'll get rid of them when I have the time

 This is a web-based car rental system developed as part of a university project.
 The system allows users to search for available cars, make reservations, and manage their bookings.
 It was developed using HTML, Bootstrap, PHP, and MySQL.

 Features: